2010 United Kingdom general election

-It resulted in the Labour government losing its 66-seat majority to the Conservative opposition; however, with the Conservatives only having 306 elected MPs, this election resulted in the first hung parliament since February 1974.
-This election marked the start of a Conservative government that would last for 14 years until its ousting in 2024.
+It resulted in the Labour government losing its 66-seat majority; however, with the opposition Conservative Party ending up with only 306 elected MPs, it was also the first election since that of February 1974 to result in a hung parliament.
+The Conservatives entered government (at first in partnership with the Liberal Democrats) and remained in office for 14 years until 2024.